Every business wants to grow.

 Sales training programs have a tendency to sprawl, so we recommend breaking key initiatives down into a simple set of objectives and sales activities reps and frontline managers can narrow in on to make incremental change.
 More on this strategic approach to sales training can be found in our Definitive Guide to Training and Coaching.

 As we mentioned above, sales training doesn’t just impact reps: your sales managers also need to be trained on how to enhance rep and team performance through coaching.
 Too many businesses assume that because a salesperson was a great seller, they will automatically be a great manager.

 However, this isn’t the case.
 Frontline managers need just as much investment and support as reps in order to do their jobs effectively.
 To invest in sales coaching, clearly identify what good looks like in sales rep performance.
 Once those behaviors are documented, you can train coaches to not only inspect rep performance KPIs against those behaviors but to offer remedial support if they are failing to take key actions.
 This approach ensures your coaches know what they are supposed to do and say and when.

 9. Tame your sales content chaos

 Sales content should be the thing that’s driving deals forward.
 But all too often, its impact is erased by the challenge of managing, organizing, surfacing, and finding it.
-Luckily, sales enablement technology now offers truly transformative solutions to taming sales content chaos.
+Luckily, sales enablement technology now offers truly transformative solutions to organize content within sales team workflows.

 If you don’t yet have a sales enablement platform, let this be your signal to invest.
 If you do have one, be sure that you are distributing your content effectively.
 One thing we can’t recommend enough?
 Stealing merchandising tips from your favorite retailers: when surfacing content to reps, think about how your content is displayed, curated, and marketed internally to decrease the period of time it takes to find, automate previously manual processes, and engage current and new customers.